fauna/graphql-workshop/content/getting-started/user-authentication/index.md

 {{< /tab >}}
 {{< /tabs >}}

-### User Login
+## User Login

-Navigate to *Function > New Function* again to create a new UDF.
-Name your UDF `UserLogin`.
-In the function body, add the following code.
-Select Save to create the UDF.
+Return to the *Functions* section and create a new UDF.
+Name your UDF `LoginUser`, add the following code to the function body, and choose *Save* to create the UDF.

 {{< tabs groupId="UDFs" >}}
 {{< tab name="FQL" >}}